bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/ode/tutorialsODE.md

 	PeriodicOrbitOCollProblem(Mt, 4; meshadapt = true);
 	# regular continuation options
 	verbosity = 2,	plot = true,
-	# we reject the step when the norm norm of the residual is high
+	# we reject the step when the norm of the residual is high
 	callbackN = BK.cbMaxNorm(100.),
 	args_po...)